DiagSet: a dataset for prostate cancer histopathological image classification: Results

 \subsection{Building ensembles of convolutional neural networks}

-A common strategy for improving the performance of machine learning models is building the classifier ensembles, an approach that combines outputs of several underlying models to form a single, combined prediction.
-An essential requirement for achieving an improvement in performance when using ensembles is ensuring sufficient diversity of predictions of the underlying models: in the context of computer vision and deep learning, this is often achieved by combining several different architectures of convolutional neural networks.
-Indeed, as previously demonstrated in Section~\ref{subsec:cnn}, different models can achieve a significantly different performance on specific classes.
-However, in addition to achieving diversity by combining different neural architectures, histopathological tissue classification in principle enables ensembling of models trained on different tissue magnification.
-To empirically test the practical usefulness of such approach we conducted an experiment, in which we combined various convolutional neural networks, differing with respect to both the neural architecture, as well as the considered tissue magnification.
+A common strategy for improving the performance of machine learning models is building classifier ensembles.
+This approach combines outputs of several underlying models to form a single, combined prediction.
+An essential requirement for achieving a performance improvement when using ensembles is ensuring sufficient diversity of predictions of the underlying models.
+In the context of computer vision and deep learning, this is often achieved by combining several different architectures of convolutional neural networks.
+However, in addition to achieving diversity by combining different neural architectures, histopathological tissue classification, in principle, enables the ensembling of models trained on different tissue magnification.
+To empirically test the practical usefulness of such an approach, we conducted an experiment, in which we combined various convolutional neural networks, differing for both the neural architecture, as well as the considered tissue magnification.
 Specifically, we once again considered AlexNet, VGG16, VGG19, ResNet50 and InceptionV3 networks, each trained on either $40\times$, $20\times$, $10\times$ or $5\times$ magnification.
-Afterwards, the probabilities returned by the individual models where combined via averaging, either at the model or magnification level, or both.
-The task considered was the binary classification, that is a discrimination between the cancerous and non-cancerous patches, and the performance was evaluated using standard classification accuracy.
-The results were presented in Table~\ref{table:ensemble-mag}.
-As can be seen, both ensembling strategies produced results better than the individual models: for the family of models trained on a single magnification, ensembling all 5 architectures produced the best results in the case of every magnification.
-Similarly, the performance of specific models was also improved in every case by combining different magnifications: depending on the model either combining all of the available magnifications, or all but $5\times$ magnification (on which models tended to achieve the worst performance), produced the best results.
-Finally, the best overall performance was achieved by combining both modes of ensembling, that is for an ensemble of all available architectures trained on $40\times$, $20\times$ and $10\times$ magnifications, indicating that ensembling on a magnification and model level are complementary.
+Afterward, the probabilities returned by the individual models were combined via averaging, either at the model or magnification level, or both.
+The task considered was binary classification, which is a discrimination between the cancerous and non-cancerous patches, and the performance was evaluated using standard classification accuracy.
+The results are presented in Table~\ref{table:ensemble-mag}.
+As can be seen, both ensembling strategies produced results better than the individual models: for the family of models trained on a single magnification, ensembling all five architectures produced the best results in the case of every magnification.
+Similarly, the performance of specific models was also improved in every case by combining different magnifications: depending on the model, either combining all of the available magnifications, or all but $5\times$ magnification (on which models tended to achieve the worst performance), produced the best results.
+Finally, the best overall performance was achieved by combining both modes of ensembling, that is for an ensemble of all available architectures trained on $40\times$, $20\times$, and $10\times$ magnifications, indicating that ensembling on a magnification and model level are complementary.